 Homewood Campus Safety and Security has established a program of weekly neighborhood security walks for students, including freshman residence halls, Greek organizations and other student groups.
 These evening tours familiarize students with the area and educate them on appropriate “streetwise” precautions.
 A sharp-eyed student on one of the tours spotted a burglar, resulting in an arrest.

-We also educate our students starting at freshman orientation and throughout their time on campus, with information sessions, daily reports, security alerts, free security inspections of student off-campus residences, posters, classes, ride-along patrols and other activities.
+We also educate our students starting at freshman orientation and throughout their time on campus, with information sessions, security alerts, free security inspections of student off-campus residences, posters, classes, ride-along patrols and other activities.